OWASP/www-chapter-austin/tab_studygroups.md

 **Windows PowerShell**

-The current study group, which started on November 1, 2018, is covering ''Windows PowerShell'', using the book that is available on Amazon - [https://www.amazon.com/Learn-Windows-PowerShell-Month-Lunches/dp/1617294160 Learn WIndows PowerShell in a Month of Lunches, Third Edition]
+The current study group, which started on November 1, 2018, is covering ''Windows PowerShell'', using the book that is available on Amazon - [https://www.amazon.com/Learn-Windows-PowerShell-Month-Lunches/dp/1617294160 Learn Windows PowerShell in a Month of Lunches, Third Edition]

 > **When:**  The study group meets weekly on Thursdays from 12:00 to 1:00 PM